Dzima77/nym-validator/docs/INSTALL.md

 2. Build the entire system by invoking `make localnet-build`.

 3. If you wish to modify keys used by issuers or their configuration, modify files inside `localnetdata/` directory.
-Currently those files are being coppied into docker volumes.
+Currently those files are being copied into Docker volumes.

 4. Run the system with `make localnet-start`